 4. National Pension Scheme (NPS)

 Managed by the Pension Fund Regulatory and Development Authority (PFRDA), NPS is a government-sponsored savings scheme offering pension solutions to individuals.
 This savings scheme is ideal for investors looking to meet their retirement needs.
-It is a mix of bonds, government securities, liquid funds, equities, among others.
+It mixes bonds, government securities, liquid funds, and equities.
 NPS investments can also be claimed as a tax deduction under Section 80C.

-Now that you are well aware of some of the long-term investment options, what are you waiting for?
+Now that you know some long-term investment options, what are you waiting for?
 Invest in mutual funds today to achieve your long-term financial goals.
-Just make sure that your mutual fund investments align with your financial goals, risk profile, and investment horizon.
+Ensure your mutual fund investments align with your financial goals, risk profile, and investment horizon.
 Happy investing!